-1. 8 or more credits must be from lectures.
+- 1. 8 or more credits must be from Lectures. - > These are selected from the Economics Lectures and Research Practicums in the next table, however, it can also include up to 4 credits from the and Business Law of the Graduate School of International Social Sciences (GSISS).

+Prerequisite courses.

-- These are chosen from Economics Lectures and Research Practicum in the next table but can also include up to 4 credits in so-called "prerequisite courses". - \\Research Practicum" credits can also be part of the aforementioned 8 credits, but prerequisites and Research Practicum credits can total no more than 6 credits in all. - Also, 4 of the 8 credits may be taken from courses offered in the Department of Business Administration or the Department of International and Business Law of the Graduate School of International Social Sciences (GSISS). - GSISS Joint Course credits do not count toward the Ph.D. degree. - > Doctoral course credits earned at a graduate school or graduate schools, domestic or overseas, may be recognized if approved as beneficial by the Faculty Council.
+- Research Practicum credits can also be part of the aforementioned 8 credits, however, Prerequisites and Research Practicum credits can total no more than 6 credits in all. - > Moreover, 4 of the 8 credits may be included from courses offered in the Department of Business Administration or the Department of International

-- 2. 8 credits are from mandatory Seminars I a, I b, II a, II b led by the student's main advisor. - 3.
-The last 4 credits must be achieved by receiving credit in one of the following ways: - Workshops I & II credits, each earned twice - Workshops III & IV credits, each earned twice - Workshops I, II, III & IV credits, each earned once - Workshops I & II credits, each earned once, plus Field Work (up to 2 credits maximum) - Workshops III & IV credits, each earned once, plus Field Work (up to 2 credits maximum) - > Students may substitute lectures (one or two 2-credit courses, Research Practicum included) for Workshops (2 or 4 credits) if recommended by the student's advising committee.
+- SISS Joint Course credits will show up on transcripts, however do not count toward the Ph.D. degree. - > Doctoral course credits earned at a graduate school(s), domestic or overseas, may be recognized if approved as beneficial by the Faculty Council. - 2.
+8 credits are from mandatory Seminars I a, I b, II a, II b led by the student's main advisor.

+- 3. The last 4 credits must be achieved by receiving credit in one of the following ways: - Workshops I & II credits, each earned twice - Workshops III & IV credits, each earned twice - Workshops I, II, III & IV credits, each earned once - Workshops I & II credits, each earned once, plus Field Work (2 credits maximum) - Workshops III & IV credits, each earned once, plus Field Work (2 credits maximum) - Students may substitute Lectures (one or two 2-credit courses, Research Practicum included) for Workshops (2 or 4 credits) if recommended by the student's advising committee.